 There are three parts of the armed forces: the Army, the Royal Air Force and the Royal Navy (which includes the Royal Marines).
 The three branches of the armed forces may work together on assignments but they have very distinct structures and responsibilities.
+Graduates are recruited into all three divisions, usually as officers – the managers of the military world.
 Roles range from hands-on operational positions to behind-the-scenes work.
-Graduates are recruited into all three divisions, usually as officers – the managers of the military world.

 To become an officer in the Royal Marines, you can apply online via the Royal Navy website.
-You'll need to take the Royal Navy recruitment test (RT), followed by an interview and a medical test, and pass the Royal Marines pre-joining fitness test.
-You'll then attend the two-day potential officers’ course at the Commando Training Centre (CTC).
-This encompasses a range of physical tests, aptitude tests, leadership and teamwork exercises, and interviews.
-If you are successful, you will attend the two-day Admiralty Interview Board at HMS Sultan in Hampshire – like all potential Royal Navy recruits.
+You'll need to take the Naval Service recruitment test (NSRT), followed by an interview and a medical test, and pass the Royal Marines pre-joining fitness test.
+You'll then attend the two-day potential officers course, which involves a range of physical and aptitude tests, leadership and teamwork exercises, and interviews.
+If you’re successful, you’ll be invited to attend the two-day Admiralty Interview Board – like all potential Royal Navy recruits.

 What qualifications and skills do I need to work in the emergency services and armed forces?

-To work in this area one of the most important attributes is the ability to communicate with members of the public from all walks of life, often in times of distress.
-The ability to keep a cool head under pressure while providing a calm environment for others is also essential and in front line roles courage, decisiveness and leadership will go a long way.
+To succeed in this line of work, you’ll need to be able to communicate with people from all walks of life, often in times of distress.
+You’ll also need to keep a cool head under pressure while providing a calm environment for others.
+In front-line roles, courage, decisiveness and leadership skills will go a long way.